tingold/pgdog/docs/docs/features/plugins/rust.md

 # Plugins in Rust

-Writing pgDog plugins in Rust has first class support built into the [`pgdog-plugin`](https://github.com/levkk/pgdog/tree/main/pgdog-plugin) crate.
-The crate acts as a bridge between plugins and pgDog internals, and provides safe methods for constructing C-compatible structs.
+Writing PgDog plugins in Rust has first class support built into the [`pgdog-plugin`](https://github.com/levkk/pgdog/tree/main/pgdog-plugin) crate.
+The crate acts as a bridge between plugins and PgDog internals, and provides safe methods for constructing C-compatible structs.

 ## How it works

 For plugins to be truly dynamic, they have to be compiled into shared libraries (`.so` on Linux, `.dylib` on Mac).
-This way you can load arbitrary plugins into pgDog at runtime without having to recompile it.
+This way you can load arbitrary plugins into PgDog at runtime without having to recompile it.
 Since Rust doesn't have a stable [ABI](https://en.wikipedia.org/wiki/Application_binary_interface), we have to use the only stable ABI available to all programming languages: C.

 ### C ABI

 Rust has great bindings for using (and exposing) C-compatible functions.
 You can learn more about this by reading the [`std::ffi`](https://doc.rust-lang.org/stable/std/ffi/index.html) documentation and other great sources like The Embedded Rust Book[^1].

-The [`pgdog-plugin`](https://github.com/levkk/pgdog/tree/main/pgdog-plugin) crate contains C [headers](https://github.com/levkk/pgdog/tree/main/pgdog-plugin/include) that define types and functions pgDog expects its plugins to use, with Rust bindings generated with [bindgen](https://docs.rs/bindgen/latest/bindgen/).
+The [`pgdog-plugin`](https://github.com/levkk/pgdog/tree/main/pgdog-plugin) crate contains C [headers](https://github.com/levkk/pgdog/tree/main/pgdog-plugin/include) that define types and functions PgDog expects its plugins to use, with Rust bindings generated with [bindgen](https://docs.rs/bindgen/latest/bindgen/).

 [^1]: [https://docs.rust-embedded.org/book/interoperability/rust-with-c.html](https://docs.rust-embedded.org/book/interoperability/rust-with-c.html)